-The following table sets forth the number of shares of common stock and units beneficially owned by the selling stockholder as of July 16, 1999, the number of shares of common stock covered by this prospectus and the total number of shares of common stock and units which the selling stockholder will beneficially own upon completion of this offering.
-This table assumes that the selling stockholder exchanges for common stock all of the units issued by Boston Properties Limited Partnership in connection with our acquisition of a parcel of land in Washington, D.C. and that the selling stockholder offers for sale all of those shares of common stock.
+The following table sets forth the number of shares of common stock and units of limited partnership interest in Boston Properties Limited Partnership beneficially owned by the selling stockholders as of July 16, 1999, the number of shares of common stock covered by this prospectus and the total number of shares of common stock and units which the selling stockholders will beneficially own upon completion of this offering.
+This table assumes that the selling stockholders exchange for common stock all of the units issued to them by Boston Properties Limited Partnership in connection with our initial public offering, and that the selling stockholders offer for sale all of those shares of common stock and the common stock issued to them in connection with our initial public offering.

-The common stock offered by this prospectus may be offered from time to time by the selling stockholder named below, or by any of its pledges, donees, transferees or other successors in interest.
-The amounts set forth below are based upon information provided to us by representatives of the selling stockholder, or on our records, as of July 16, 1999 and are accurate to the best of our knowledge.
-It is possible, however, that the selling stockholder may acquire or dispose of additional shares of common stock or units from time to time after the date of this prospectus.
+The common stock offered by this prospectus may be offered from time to time by the selling stockholders named below, or by any of their pledges, donees, transferees or other successors in interest.
+The amounts set forth below are based upon information provided to us by representatives of the selling stockholders, or on our records, as of July 16, 1999 and are accurate to the best of our knowledge.
+It is possible, however, that the selling stockholders may acquire or dispose of additional shares of common stock or units from time to time after the date of this prospectus.